johndpope/ember/README.md

 # README #

-The Ember App designed for students to better engage with your campus.
+The Ember App designed for students to better engage with their campus.

 ### What is this repository for? ###